Nuwn/Unity-Toolsets/README.md

 Some still being upgraded and improved over time.

-## EventPlanner
+## EventManager
-EventPlanner allowes me to make event's more global.<br>
+EventManager allowes me to make event's more global.<br>
 It has proven to be a quite valuable ally.<br>
 Only downside is key being string makes it harder to find references in VS.<br>
 But so far, benefits outweights the cost.